MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 > [!div class="checklist"]
 >
-> - **Step 1: Prepare a cluster**: Create a cluster for deploying two SQL Server VM nodes in Azure.
+> - **Step 1: Prepare a cluster.** Create a cluster for deploying two SQL Server VM nodes in Azure.
-> - **Step 2: Deploy and set up the cluster**: Prepare an Azure SQL Server cluster.
-Databases are migrated into this pre-created cluster.
+> - **Step 2: Deploy and set up the cluster.** Prepare an Azure SQL Server cluster.
+Databases are migrated into this existing cluster.
 > - **Step 3: Deploy the load balancer**: Deploy a load balancer to balance traffic to the SQL Server nodes.
-> - **Step 4: Prepare Azure for Site Recovery**: Create an Azure storage account to hold replicated data, and a Recovery Services vault.
+> - **Step 4: Prepare Azure for Site Recovery.** Create an Azure storage account to hold replicated data, and a Recovery Services vault.
-> - **Step 5: Prepare on-premises VMware for Site Recovery**: Prepare accounts for VM discovery and agent installation.
-Prepare on-premises VMs so that users can connect to Azure VMs after m;migration.
+> - **Step 5: Prepare on-premises VMware for Site Recovery.** Prepare accounts for VM discovery and agent installation.
+Prepare on-premises VMs so that users can connect to Azure VMs after migration.
-> - **Step 6: Replicate VMs**: Enable VM replication to Azure.
+> - **Step 6: Replicate VMs.** Enable VM replication to Azure.
-> - **Step 7: Install DMA**: Download and install the Database Migration Assistant.
+> - **Step 7: Install DMA.** Download and install the Database Migration Assistant.
-> - **Step 7: Migrate the database with DMA**: Migrate the database to Azure.
+> - **Step 7: Migrate the database with DMA.** Migrate the database to Azure.
-> - **Step 9: Protect the database**: Create an Always On Availability Group for the cluster.
+> - **Step 9: Protect the database.** Create an Always On Availability Group for the cluster.
-> - **Step 10: Migrate the web app VM**: Run a test failover to make sure everything's working as expected.
+> - **Step 10: Migrate the web app VM.** Run a test failover to make sure everything's working as expected.
 Then run a full failover to Azure.

 ## Step 1: Prepare a SQL Server AlwaysOn availability group cluster